giantswarm/ailefroide-app/README.md

 - chapter-sa for Solution Architects
 - chapter-ae for Account Engineers
 - product-owners for Product owners
+- chapter-architecture for Platform architects
+- chapter-sre for site reliability engineers

 > Teams eligible for support handle rotation are Github teams that start with
 > the `team-` prefix and contain either Solution Architects or Account